 Scarce New York District with mismatched prefix letters, serial numbers H45429785A and B45429785A appearing on the same note.

-Insufficient Inking Error.
-Boston District.
-The entire back printing is missing.
+Missing Back Printing Error.
+Chicago District.
+The entire first printing is missing.

 Multiple Impression Error.
 Outstanding 'blurred' effect on the reverse immediately stands out.
 The ink is strong and the paper is very bright.

 Insufficient Inking Error.
 The entire third printing is missing.
 Very eye appealing.